 PSC 562.
 Practical Politics Seminar in Political Campaigns.
-4 hours.
+4 Hours.

 Examines the history, techniques, and trends in modern political campaigns from the practitioner's perspective.
 Explores what works and why and the implications for those seeking elected public office and for the health of the political system.
-Restricted to Graduate - Springfield, and Doctoral - Springfield.

 PSC 563.
 Practical Politics Seminar in Lobbying.
-4 hours.
+4 Hours.

 Course examines the techniques and trends in lobbying from the practitioner's perspective.
 Explores the implications of what works and why for the health of the political system and for the practitioner.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.

 PSC 564.
 Practical Politics Seminar in Policy Formation, Analysis, and Presentation.
-4 hours.
+4 Hours.

 Course examines policy-making perspectives, analysis techniques, and presentation strategies as they apply to policy initiatives.
 Uses policy initiative studies and simulations to develop practical politics perspectives.
 Explores the implications of what works and why for the health of the political system and for the practitioner.

 PSC 565.
 Law, Policy, and Administration.
-4 hours.
+4 Hours.

 This course provides a graduate level overview of the legal foundations of the environment in which public managers and policy makers operate.
 A case study approach is used to illustrate the interrelationship of public management, policymaking and law.
-Same as PAD 565 and LES 565.
-Restricted to Graduate - Springfield, and Doctoral - Springfield.
+Course Information: Same as PAD 565 and LES 565.

 PSC 575.
 Effective Public Affairs Writing.
-4 hours.
+4 Hours.

 Writing-intensive course examining a range of writing styles, structures and components used by public affairs practitioners and graduate students.
 Includes such topics as thesis statement literature review, fact sheet, policy memo and press release.
-Same as LES 575 and PAD 575.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.
+Course Information: Same as LES 575 and PAD 575.

 PSC 580.
 Special Topics.
-4 hours.
+4 Hours.

 Intensive study of a research or theoretical problem in political science, political education, or practical politics.
 Subject matter and requirements for study and research are determined by the student and the supervising faculty member.
-May be repeated if topics vary.
+Course Information: May be repeated if topics vary.
 Prerequisite: PSC 501 and one seminar (PSC 511-518), or permission of instructor.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.

 PSC 590.
 Closure Exercise.
-4 hours.
+4 Hours.

 Development and completion of a master's closure exercise in political studies.
 Three options are available: 1) comprehensive examination, 2) master's project in practical politics, and 3) master's thesis.
 NOTE: If the closure exercise is not completed by the end of the initial four-hour enrollment, students must register for PSC 591 for zero credit hours (one billable hour) in all subsequent semesters until the exercise is completed.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.

 PSC 591.
 Closure Exercise Continuing Enrollment.
-0 hours.
+0 Hours.

 Refer to NOTE in course description for PSC 590.
-May be repeated.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.
+Course Information: May be repeated.

 PSC 599.
 Graduate Tutorial.
-1 to 4 hours.
+1-4 Hours.

 Intended to supplement, not supplant, regular course offerings.
 Students interested in a tutorial must secure the consent of the faculty member concerned before registration and submit any required documentation to him or her.
-May be repeated if topics vary.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.
+Course Information: May be repeated if topics vary.